davew-msft/MLOps-E2E/BikeBuyer/ADF/README.md

 ![selectDataflow1](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/selectDataflow1.png)

-Name the Output stream name `SelectColumns` and select the 13 columns in the image below
+Name the Output stream name `SelectColumns` and select the 13 columns in the image below.
+You may want to delete the columns that you don't use.
+You can always add or Re-map the columns if you make a mistake.

 ![selectDataflow2](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/selectDataflow2.png)